Best Software

 Which vendors publish their pricing?

-In 2026, mid-market AI-native vendors typically publish pricing (Bind, Concord, PandaDoc, Spellbook, Summize starter tiers).
-Enterprise vendors typically do not (Ironclad, Icertis, Agiloft, ContractPodAi).
+In 2026, mid-market vendors more often publish pricing (Bind and PandaDoc publish per-seat rates; Concord publishes a flat monthly rate).
+Enterprise vendors typically do not (Ironclad, Icertis, Agiloft, ContractPodAi, DocuSign CLM all quote custom).
+Check each vendor's own pricing page before relying on any third-party figure.
 The pattern correlates with go-to-market model: mid-market self-serve plus inside sales benefits from transparent pricing; enterprise field sales benefits from custom-quote dynamics.
 For mid-market buyers, transparent pricing reduces evaluation cycle by weeks because procurement can model TCO without waiting through demo-and-quote loops.

 AI-native vendors (architected around AI from inception): Bind, ContractPodAi, and several smaller entrants.
 Hybrid (significant AI investment, originally not AI-first): SpotDraft, Juro, Summize, LegalFly.
-AI bolted-on (originally workflow products that added AI): Ironclad, Icertis, DocuSign CLM, Conga, Agiloft, LinkSquares.
-The distinction matters for user experience and AI depth but does not by itself determine which vendor is the right fit; that depends on your priority feature set.
+Workflow-first platforms that have integrated AI over successive releases: Ironclad, Icertis, DocuSign CLM, Conga, Agiloft, LinkSquares.
+This grouping reflects each product's origin story, not a judgement about current AI quality; several workflow-first vendors ship substantial AI today.
+Which is the right fit depends on your priority feature set, so compare on live demos with your own contracts.